About Regeneration

 Implement comprehensive “command and control” policies to ensure shipping sector emissions are reduced in alignment with international climate goals.

-• A mandatory speed limit, differentiated by vessel type, is an effective way to promote ‘Blue Speeds’: ship speed levels that reduce emissions and have co-benefits for marine life and humans.
+• A mandatory speed limit, differentiated by vessel type, is an effective way to promote ‘Blue Speeds’(link is external): ship speed levels that reduce emissions and have co-benefits for marine life and humans.

 • Develop and enforce shipbuilding standards that support the energy transition.
 These could include restricting the construction of vessels that operate on fossil fuels alone beyond a specific date or requiring ships built after a set deadline to have greener fuel capacity.
-This transition will require additional construction and retrofitting, making it essential to set environmental standards for the energy-intensive shipbuilding industry.
+This transition will require additional construction and retrofitting, making it essential to set environmental standards for the energy-intensive shipbuilding industry(link is external).

 Establish international green shipping corridors.
-Green corridors have been recognized as a critical enabler for shipping’s transition, mobilizing the creation of specific trade routes between major port hubs where zero-emissions infrastructure is supported.
+Green corridors have been recognized as a critical enabler for shipping’s transition(link is external), mobilizing the creation of specific trade routes between major port hubs where zero-emissions infrastructure is supported.
 They involve targeted regulatory measures and financial incentives to boost demand for green shipping on particular routes and have spillover effects that accelerate decarbonization on other corridors.

-• Become a member of the International Maritime Organization (IMO) Green Corridors Program, scaling up zero-emissions ships and fuels across trade lanes where the necessary shoreside energy infrastructure is first available.
-Twenty-two nations have signed the Clydebank Declaration, founding the initiative as a step towards aligning the shipping industry with climate goals.
+• Become a member of the International Maritime Organization (IMO) Green Corridors Program(link is external), scaling up zero-emissions ships and fuels across trade lanes where the necessary shoreside energy infrastructure is first available.
+Twenty-two nations have signed the Clydebank Declaration(link is external), founding the initiative as a step towards aligning the shipping industry with climate goals.
 Signatories agreed to the establishment of six completely decarbonized maritime routes by 2025.
 The pilot corridors will then be lengthened, with more routes and vessels added.

 Written by: